 We have had a special photography studio every year at TeslaCon, and ExpectoCon is no different.
 There will be several large green screens that you can select what background you wish to be in.
 If you want to be playing Quidditch while riding a broom, they can do that!
 If you just want to be in the halls of a great school and going to your favorite class, they can make that happen as well.
 They will be set up for all of the three days and will be open during the convention from 9am until 6pm.

 Yes, there is a dealers room and artists area.
 We will have many fine vendors selling their wares and interacting with the fans throughout the weekend during vendor hours.
-The dealers room will be open to the general public at 1pm on SUNDAY, AUGUST 19th until 4pm.
+The dealers room will be open to the general public (those who aren't badge holders) on Sunday.

 No, but we do recommend that children under 7 might feel a bit overwhelmed with some of the classes.
 While we won’t have anything real scary or gross, some classes are very realistic.
 You will see mummified fairies and a few skeletons in the Medlowes and Binx dark arts store.
 We plan on an arts and crafts area for part of the convention, but children 13 and under MUST BE accompanied by a parent or guardian at all times.